-Teams often do not uniformly adopt all XP practices for various reasons [13].
+Teams often do not uniformly adopt all XP practices for various reasons [10].
 Determining and recording the subset of practices employed by a team is essential for several reasons.
 First, organizations may be interested the adherence of certain practices.
-For example some practices, such as pair programming and test-driven development, have been shown to improve quality [32, 33] and may be deemed high-priority practices.
+For example some practices, such as pair programming and test-driven development, have been shown to improve quality [29, 33] and may be deemed high-priority practices.
 Adherence metrics also enable case study comparison, the study of XP practice interaction, and the determination of contextually-based, safe XP practice subsets.
 The XP-am does not advocate high adherence as a universal benefit for all projects.

-3.1 Objective Measures
+3.1 Objective measures

 Summary: Where feasible, the XP-am contains objective, and often automated, measures of examining the extent to which the team is following the XP practices.
 Some XP practices, such as automated unit testing, lead to easily-derived adherence metrics.
 One can count the number of unit test classes present in the system, or, technology permitting, compute code coverage.
 However, evaluating the amount of time spent pair programming can be difficult, especially if one does not wish to impose additional effort on the developers to track such metrics.
 The objective metrics are proposed metrics and require validation through repeated use in case studies.
 Consequently, no standards have been established to determine ideal measures for these metrics.
 For example, there is no industry standard ratio of test line of code (LOC) to source LOC that indicates adequate unit testing effort.
 However, the team may use this metric to set personal goals.
 The objective metrics must be interpreted in concert with the subjective and qualitative measures of XP adherence and within the context of the XP-cf in order to draw any conclusions.
-Further work must all be done to establish a more comprehensive set of objective adherence metrics that cover all XP practices.
-Table 7 documents the IBM team's objective adherence metrics, as well as examples from a Sabre Airline Solutions case study.
+Further work must be done to establish a more comprehensive set of objective adherence metrics that covers all XP practices.
+Table 8 documents the IBM team's objective adherence metrics.